cloudrig/CloudRIG-AWS-AMI/README.md

 You can use the CloudRIG AMIs without the desktop app.

 For the moment the AMI is only published in eu-west-1 (Ireland).

+You MUST use a g4dn.xlarge instance to run the AMI correctly (as the drivers installed only matches the g4 graphic cards).
+Average spot price as of 2020-11-13 is ~$0.36 which is the better balance between price and performances.

+AMI Name (Community AMI)
 ```
 cloudrig-win19full-1.0-g4dn.xlarge-2020-11-13_15.16.18
 ```